fedimint/fedimint-web-sdk/examples/solidjs-app/README.md

-# Fedimint Web SDK - Webpack Example
+# Fedimint Web SDK - Solidjs Example

 This example demonstrates how to use the Fedimint Web SDK in a solidjs-based project.
 This will check the connection with the fedimint client, fetch balance, join federations, Generate Invoice, sedn payment via `@fedimint/core-web`